 4. They cuddle up with you on the couch

 A dog that likes to cuddle with you is trusting and happy.
-This behavior isn’t a sure giveaway, but it can be a clear sign of happiness when paired with other behaviors on this list.
+This behavior isn’t a sure giveaway, but it can be a clear sign of happiness when paired with other actions on this list.

 5. They lean into you